mozilla/pkipolicy/rootstore/policy.md

 All certificates that are capable of being used to issue new certificates and that directly or transitively chain to a CA certificate included in Mozilla’s root store MUST be operated in accordance with this policy.

-A certificate is deemed as capable of being used to issue new certificates if it contains an [X.509v3 basicConstraints extension][5280-6.1.4] with the cA boolean set to true.
+A certificate is deemed capable of being used to issue new certificates if it contains an [X.509v3 basicConstraints extension][5280-6.1.4] with the cA boolean set to true.